Humphrey T. Davies: Translations

-Davies has translated both classical and colloquial Arabic texts and has noted in particular his "respect for colloquial Arabic."
+Davies translated both classical and colloquial Arabic texts and noted in particular his "respect for colloquial Arabic."
 He worked in collaboration on the El-Said Badawi Dictionary of Egyptian Arabic.
 Davies began translating while working on a critical edition and lexicon of Yusuf al-Shirbini's Hazz al-Quhuf bi-Sharh Qasid Abi Shaduf (Brains Confounded by the Ode of Abu Shaduf Expounded), a 17th-century Egyptian text on Ottoman rural culture.
 This is considered a valuable source for the period's colloquial Egyptian Arabic.

 Davies' first published translation was a short story by Sayed Ragab, which appeared in Banipal magazine in 2000.
-Since then, he has translated several well-known works of Arabic literature, including Alaa Al-Aswany's The Yacoubian Building (عمارة يعقوبيان, ʿImārat Yaʿqūbīān, 2002).
+Subsequent translations included several well-known works of Arabic literature, including Alaa Al-Aswany's The Yacoubian Building (عمارة يعقوبيان, ʿImārat Yaʿqūbīān, 2002).
 His 2004 translation was voted one of 50 outstanding translations in the last 50 years by the British Society of Authors.
 His translation of Lebanese writer Elias Khoury's novel Gate of the Sun (باب الشمس, Bab al-shams), won the English PEN "Writers in Translation" award and the Banipal Prize for Arabic Literary Translation.

 Davies said that when he translated the work of a living author, he made it his practice to call upon the author for advice.
 His work has been published by AUC Press, Words Without Borders, and Banipal.